callahantiff/PheKnowLator/README.md

  - <u>Download Instance Data</u>: Downloads data from the `instance_source_list.txt` file.
 Once the data has downloaded, metadata information from each source will be saved to `instance_source_metadata.txt`, which is located within the `resources/text_files` directory.

 **Create Edge Lists**
  - Run `python/NCBO_rest_api.py` script first.
+Note, that you will need to create an account with [BioPortal](http://basic-formal-ontology.org/) and place your API key in `resources/bioportal_api_key.txt`.
+   - When run from the command line, you will be asked to enter two ontologies (`source1=MESH`, `source2=CHEBI`).
-This will generate a text file that contains mappings between CHEBI and MESH identifiers.
-This script, when run from the command line will ask you enter two ontologies (`source1=MESH`, `source2=CHEBI`) and the name of a file for the data, which is written to `resources/text_files/`.
+   - This will generate a text file that contains mappings between identifiers from two ontologies specified and write the results to `resources/data_maps/source1_source2_map.txt`.

  - Create edges between classes and instances of classes.
  - Create edges between instances of classes and instances of data.